 Yoga

 Yogic practices support overall health through bringing care and attention to mind and body in specific ways designed to cultivate union with one’s self and harmony with others.
-Physical aspects of yoga include gentle stretching, stillness, strengthening, focus and releasing tension, which can help with various conditions.
-Yoga postures can be modified for safety and accessibility so anyone of any body shape, size, age or ability can experience the benefits.
+Physical aspects of yoga include gentle stretching, stillness, strengthening, focus and releasing tension to support overall well-being.
+We can adjust and vary yoga postures for safety and accessibility so anyone of any body shape, size, age or ability can experience the benefits.

 When I became pregnant with my second child in 2002, I knew I needed more support and preparation than I had with my firstborn.
 As I looked into options, I found yoga for pregnancy and developed a practice that nourished both my baby and me.